kuehjw09/CS221_semesterProject/README.md

   SQL statements in this file are designed to elimate redundancy from video_game.csv.
   Formatted data will be used to populate the database tables.

+- test-production.sql
+  Requirement for milestone 2 alters the database on behalf of the user and shows working operations on the production dataset.

 - sample-query.sql | dustin_sample_query.sql
-  Use this file to explore the database.
-Sample queries are provided for project-milestone-2.
+  Sample queries written by our team are provided for project-milestone-2.

 - operations.py
   From the project directory, run this python script by typing: